JaskaranGharial/Realtime_chat_turbo/README.md

     Run rails db:create && rails db:migrate

 * How to run -
-    You can initialize the application with bin/dev instead of normal 'rails server' *bin/dev is foreman's command, and it builds Tailwind on-the-go.
+    You can initialize the application with bin/dev instead of normal 'rails server', *bin/dev is foreman's command, and it builds Tailwind on-the-go.